MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/prometheus-remote-write-azure-workload-identity.md

 ### Enable OpenID Connect and query the Issuer

-To enable OpenID Connect (OIDC) on an AKS cluster, follow the instructions in [Create an OpenID Connect provider on AKS](/azure/aks/use-oidc-issuer.md).
+To enable OpenID Connect (OIDC) on an AKS cluster, follow the instructions in [Create an OpenID Connect provider on AKS](/azure/aks/use-oidc-issuer).

 Once enabled, make a note of the SERVICE_ACCOUNT_ISSUER which is essentially the OIDC issuer URL.
-To get the OIDC issuer URL, run the [az aks show][az-aks-show] command.
+To get the OIDC issuer URL, run the *az aks show* command.
 Replace the default values for the cluster name and the resource group name.

 ```azurecli-interactive
 az aks show --name myAKScluster --resource-group myResourceGroup --query "oidcIssuerProfile.issuerUrl" -o tsv